cloudflare/cloudflare-docs/content/email-security/account-setup/sso/azure.md

 5. In **SSO Enforcement**, choose one of the settings according to your specific needs:
 {{<render file="_sso-enforcement.md">}}

-6. For **SAML SSO Domain**, enter `login.microsoftonline.com`.
+1. For **SAML SSO Domain**, enter `login.microsoftonline.com`.

-7. In **Metadata XML** paste the XML metadata you downloaded in the previous step 11.
+2. In **Metadata XML** paste the XML metadata you downloaded in the previous step 11.
 You can open the downloaded file with a text editor to copy all the text.
 Make sure there are no leading carriage returns or spaces when you copy the text.
 Your copied text should begin with:

     ```txt
     <?xml version="1.0" encoding="utf-8"?><EntityDescriptor ID="_<YOUR_DESCRIPTOR_ID>" entityID="https://<YOUR_ENTITY_ID> " xmlns="urn:oasis:names:tc:SAML:2.0:metadata">...
     ```
-8. Select **Update Settings** to save your configuration.
+3. Select **Update Settings** to save your configuration.

 ## 3. Test SSO configuration

-After completing both the Azure and Cloud Email Security (formerly Area 1) set ups, you can test your SSO access.
+After completing both the Azure and Cloud Email Security set ups, you can test your SSO access.
-In this example, the logo for Cloud Email Security (formerly Area 1) has been updated.
+In this example, the logo for Cloud Email Security has been updated.

 {{<Aside type="note">}}Verify that the User Assignments and Application Properties of your new Azure AD application have been updated accordingly to ensure that authorized personnel are able to access the new application from their Office 365/Azure Apps Catalog page.
 Application logos and privacy policy URL can also be updated as needed.{{</Aside>}}